-The best movies on Amazon Prime Video right now
+The best Amazon Prime Video original movies

-Small Axe, You Were Never Really Here, and Psycho are among the titles available in Prime Video's library
+You Were Never Really Here, The Report, and Manchester By The Sea are among the best movies always available on Prime Video.

 It’s hard to overstate the significance of a film like Anything’s Possible receiving anything akin to a mainstream release.
 In a time when an unprecedented wave of anti-transgender legislation is sweeping through state legislatures, stories of trans experience are vital and necessary.
 Though one might hope that empathetic representation might humanize trans folks in the eyes of their oppressors, the value of a story like this one is self-evident to trans teenagers and their allies who otherwise do not see their experiences portrayed on screen, much less in an age of pluralized culture where there’s plenty of room to cater to every audience.
 This doesn’t give Anything’s Possible a free pass in terms of quality—and there are certainly aspects of Billy Porter’s feature directorial debut that don’t quite work—but screenwriter Ximena Garcia Lecuona crafts such a sweet coming of age tale that it’s easy to celebrate the film’s plentiful merits.
 [Leigh Monson]